Docs

-If your business is selling in multiple geographies, you could be managing your sales and invoices in not just one, but multiple currencies.
-The multi-currency feature in RevRec helps you consolidate various foreign currencies to view metrics in your home currency.
-RevRec currently uses ECB Exchange Rates, Fixer, and Open Exchange Rates - widely used foreign exchange data sources.
+If your business sells in multiple regions, you may manage sales and invoices in several currencies.
+The multi-currency feature in RevRec helps you consolidate foreign currencies to view metrics in your home currency.
+RevRec currently uses ECB Exchange Rates, Fixer, and Open Exchange Rates—widely used foreign exchange data sources.

-For the orders transacted in foreign currencies, RevRec translates metrics such as deferred revenue, revenue, and so on to the home currency amount based on the Foreign Exchange (FX) rate as of the transaction date (contract date or invoice date).
-All reports and accounting journal entries related to revenue, like the unearned revenue roll-forward, and journal entry reports are reported in the home currency.
-You can still track your orders and invoices in the transaction currency, to reconcile to the source records.
+For orders transacted in foreign currencies, RevRec translates metrics such as deferred revenue and revenue to the home currency amount based on the Foreign Exchange (FX) rate as of the transaction date (contract date or invoice date).
+All reports and accounting journal entries related to revenue, such as the unearned revenue roll-forward and journal entry reports, are shown in the home currency.
+You can still track your orders and invoices in the transaction currency to reconcile with source records.

-The accounting for the foreign currency change impact is handled by RevRec, as it relates to revenue recognition.
-For example, when you receive an advance payment for a subscription, it results in a non-monetary liability which is captured as deferred revenue.
+RevRec handles the accounting for foreign currency change impact as it relates to revenue recognition.
+For example, when you receive an advance payment for a subscription, it results in a non-monetary liability, which is captured as deferred revenue.

 Non-revenue-related foreign currency change impacts are not handled by the RevRec multi-currency feature.
-For example, a gain or loss incurred due to foreign currency exchange rate differences between invoice date and payment date; or the month-end re-measurement of monetary asset and liability.
-Ensure that you handle these directly within your accounting system.
+For example, gains or losses from foreign currency exchange rate differences between invoice date and payment date, or month-end remeasurement of monetary assets and liabilities, should be managed directly in your accounting system.

 Follow these steps to configure and use the multi-currency feature: